 The convent had the form of a quadrangle with three wings of the monastery and a church.
-The temple is a brick building, orientated, aisleless, originally 8-span, ended polygonally from the east.
+The temple is a brick building, orientated, aisleless, originally eight-bay, ended polygonally from the east.
 In the western part there is a half-timbered tower from 1738.
 The entrance from the north is a two-door portal from around 1300.
 It was built from ceramic segments, 40 cm high, consisting of sophisticated profiled jambs and archivolts, as if passing under the capitals zone, decorated with naturalistically sculpted vegetation.
 The interior of the church was originally covered with a rib vault.

 Two rooms have been preserved from the monastery buildings, covered with diamond and palm vaults supported on one pillar.
 It is presumed that there could be a refectory or a kitchen in these rooms.
 The first floor was intended for monks.

 At present, the church without a presbytery and the west wing of the monastery foundation have been partially preserved, with two rooms covered with diamond vaults and palm vaults and rib vault above the hallway.
 In the ground floor of the southern façade there are partially transformed ogival arcades of windows.
 The Myślibórz Cultural Center and the Municipal and Poviat Library have their seats in monastery buildings.